 Organizations interested in participating in this program should visit http://www.brickhousesecurity.com/category/company+info/holiday+display+tracker.do and supply their background and contact information.
 Those selected to join will receive a free GPS Tracking device to use through the holiday season, and in some cases will also receive a surveillance camera.

 “Like our customers, we at BrickHouse Security value the sanctity and harmony of the holiday season.
 We are happy to be in position to come to the aid of churches, temples, and other organizations looking for a way to protect their community from this crime,” said Mr. Morris.
 He added: “While we can’t blanket every nativity scene or Menorah, we hope that the potential of GPS tracking (http://www.brickhousesecurity.com/livewire-lightninggps-trackingdevice.html) and the examples set by our three highlighted churches is enough to discourage would-be thieves and vandals from putting a damper on the holiday spirit.

 About BrickHouse Security

-BrickHouse Security offers a wide range of leading-edge safety, protection, GPS tracking and counter-surveillance products.
-BrickHouse Security’s industry-leading experts seek to be the go-to source for all of its audiences’ needs by providing timely information through the company’s informative blogs and content, and by identifying, developing, and selling quality products that represent the best and the latest in safety and security.
+BrickHouse Security offers a wide range of leading-edge safety, protection, and counter-surveillance products to help its customers protect what they care about most.
+Its industry-leading experts seek to be the go-to source for all of its audiences’ needs by providing timely information through the company’s informative blogs and content, and by identifying, developing, and selling quality products that represent the best and the latest in safety and security.

-Director of Marketing
+VP of Marketing

 Read More →